danemacmillan/vagrantshell/ssl/README.md

 ## `_.dev.*`

 These are also for wildcard domains, but shortened.
-This means you can `example.dev` or `foobar.dev`.
+This means you can use `example.dev` or `foobar.dev`.

 # Generating new certs